PythWare/Aldnoah-Engine/README.md

 Aldnoah Engine is a PC only modding toolkit for Koei Tecmo/Omega Force games that store their assets inside large containers, use IDX files, compression wrappers, and nested subcontainers.

 AE is meant to be the foundation for modding the Koei Tecmo games it supports.
 It can unpack game containers, decompress assets, preserve rebuild metadata, rebuild subcontainers, create mod files, apply mods, disable mods, etc.

-AE uses a Tkinter GUI and currently only requires Python and Pillow.

 You don't need games unpacked if your only goal is to apply/disable mods (you just need to click the Generate Taildata JSON button one time), game unpacking is an optional feature for those who want to mod the files.